hluu5/stockx_challenge/README.md

 The app is prodivded with a .env file to act as center of control for all environment variables.
 For Docker users, env variables are controlled by passing env variables in the docker-compose.yml file or by providing env variables at run time scripts.

 ### Enviroment Behavior Control: Docker
 For making sure the environment of the app is consistent when shipped out, it is provided with Dockerfile and docker-compose.yml files for building docker images.
-Docker Compose is the preferred way to have the app up and running since it combines all services (PostgresDB and the App itself) to one place.
+Docker Compose is the preferred way to have the app up and running since it combines all services (PostgresDB and the App itself) in one place.

 ### API Documentation and Maintainability: Swagger, Comments, README.MD
 - This comprehensive README file is designed to guide you to most aspects of the app.
 But Swagger is built on top of this app for ease of navigating.
 It uses a schema in the "openapi.json" file.